webdriverio/cucumber-boilerplate/README.md

 1. Download the latest stable release [here](https://github.com/webdriverio/cucumber-boilerplate/archive/master.zip) or
 2. Clone the git repo — `git clone https://github.com/webdriverio/cucumber-boilerplate.git`

-Then just embed the `src` directory into the root folder of your project and copy/install the [necessary dependencies from the package.json](https://github.com/webdriverio/cucumber-boilerplate/blob/master/package.json) file and you are all set.
+Then:
+- Copy the files to your project into a directory like `/integrationtests`

+- *On OSX/Linux:*
+-- Run `npm run clean`

+- *On Windows:*
+-- Remove the directories `/.git`, `/.github`, `/demo-app` & `/test` -- Remove the files `.travis.yml`, `jest.json` & `wdio.BUILD.conf.js`
+-- Remove all the demo features from the `/src/features` directory

+- Install the dependencies

+Now you are ready to write your own features.

 ## Features